 - Externs must complete all assignments required by the Externship Program.
 To ensure compliance with the ABA, both first-time externs and repeat externs will be required to engage with externship faculty/staff to ensure they participate in ongoing, contemporaneous faculty guided reflection.
-First-time externs will be required to enroll in a 1 credit pass/no pass seminar.
-Repeat and first-time externs will receive their respective syllabi at the onset of the semester. - Students can seek to add additional credit(s) to their fieldwork in any given semester provided they submit the request in writing to the externship office prior to the last day of classes in the given semester according to the deadline provided by the office. - The law school email account is the primary notification method of the Legal Externship Program and students are expected to check this email account on a regular basis.
+First-time externs will be required to enroll in a 1 credit seminar.
+Repeat and first-time externs will receive their respective syllabi at the onset of the semester. - Students can seek to add additional credit(s) to their fieldwork in any given semester provided they submit the request in writing to the externship office by the deadline shared that semester (it must be prior to the last day of classes in the given semester and according to the deadline provided by the office). - The law school email account is the primary notification method of the Legal Externship Program and students are expected to check this email account on a regular basis.
 Students may also receive emails from CORELMS (no-reply@corehighered.com); please add it to your accepted senders.